r-spatial/link2GI/vignettes/link2GI2.md

 #### Manual version selection
 Finally, some more specific examples related to interactive selection or OS-specific settings.
-Manually select the `GRASS` installation and use the meuse `sf` object for spatial referencing
+Manually select the `GRASS` installation and use the meuse `sf` object for spatial referencing.
+If you only have one installation it is directly selected.